jack4hughes/cv/cv_copy.md

 - Acted as research assistant for study that used eye-tracking to detect early signs of dementia using an eye test designed to trigger the [Simon Effect.](https://en.wikipedia.org/wiki/Simon_effect)
-- Conducted statistical analysis on experimental data to find effect size and significance.
+- Conducted statistical analysis on experimental data, finding effect size and significance using parametric and non-parametric methods.
 - Completed literature review of other eye-tracking methods used to detect early dementia symptoms.

 ## Marketing Assistant - Latcham (2022 - 2025)
 - Moved Latcham from WordPress web environment to HubSpot, debugging and fixing issues with HTML, CSS and JavaScript.
 - Wrote marketing copy for Latcham, improving communication, editing and rewriting webpages.

 ## HR Assistant - Latcham (2019 - 2022)
 - Moved Latcham from paper-based HR filing system to PeopleHR HR platform.
 - Processed data using Excel and Power BI, giving directors dashboards